 While we don’t want to throw obstacles in your way, there are various pitfalls that you may not have thought about.
 Here are six mistakes to avoid when making a career shift.

-1. Not knowing who you are
+1. Not knowing who you are.

 In every endeavor, you must begin at the very beginning.
 When it comes to career transitions, the very beginning is not the job as most people believe – it’s you.
 Take the Myers-Briggs Personality Test and find out what makes you tick, how you manage personal energy, how you learn.
 Once you take the time for introspection and know what matters to you most, you will be able to use it to your advantage in a career search.
+After learning your personality type, you can take a career aptitude test to determine what careers are a good fit for your traits and skills.

 One of the first things your potential new employer will ask you to do is introduce yourself.
 The next thing they want to know is why you are seeking a change.
 If you’ve already acknowledged the ways you’ve contributed to the challenges you face in your current job, you are in a great position to answer this question with authenticity.
 You might also come to realize that it isn’t your career that needs shifting so much as it could be your own mindset.

-2. Not having a clear plan
+2. Not having a clear plan.

 While you can leave your current position without your next one signed for, you should at least know the destination you’re heading towards next.
 Every step between the two requires a clear plan with timelines and specific, actionable goals.
 Evaluating the target is imperative.
 Is it truly the right career shift for you?
 Are you underestimating your abilities and accidentally selling yourself short?
 Are you relying on a wing and a prayer instead of the education and experience it calls for?
 Don’t look naïve.